 We have to say that although this Lion Brand baby yarn is labeled as a #4 worsted weight yarn, it is actually smaller than regular worsted yarn.
 If you’ve been knitting for a while you’ll notice this difference.
 So be ready to adjust your pattern accordingly to attain the desired results.

-What we liked: Its big size; one skein will take you through your project.
+Why is it special?
+Its big size; one skein will take you through your project.

 The first thing we want to mention about Bernat Baby Sport BB Yarn is that it has great definition, which arguably makes it the best yarn for knitting baby blankets; the blanket will take shape beautifully and holds its shape regardless of how often you use and wash it.
 However, it’s not as soft as baby yarn should be, so you’ll want to make sure that your baby is covered with a soft fabric underneath the blanket.
 Otherwise, the scratchy stiffness will be uncomfortable for the baby.